gvwilson/thirdbit/src/fiction/iffy/index.md

 broad-beamed cargo haulers flying the Aussie stars or sleek Zillion-built clippers with bright kite sails furled around triple masts.
-Gulls wheeled overhead in their endless search for scraps, complaining to one another about that nobody threw away anything worth eating any more.
+Gulls wheeled overhead in their endless search for scraps, complaining to one another that nobody threw away anything worth eating any more.

 The town watched the harbor like a grumpy old man watching children at play.
 Once upon a time,